WHAT ARE YOU DOING DIFFERENTLY?

 For business media, it could be you as the founder with your product.
 For consumer media, it could be your case study with your product.

-Think about the setting too.
+Also consider the setting.
 How can you bring your product to life and easily explain what it’s about?
-Can you show your product in action.
+Can you show your product in action?

-And if you’re hoping to get a story on TV, then it’s all about the footage that brings your story to life (we will explain more later).
+And if you’re hoping to secure a TV story, then it’s all about the footage that brings your story to life (more on that later).

-Here’s an example of a launch story that ran in The Sydney Morning Herald, The Age, Brisbane Times, Canberra Times and WA Today because it had all the right ingredients.
+Here’s an example of an Australian company's launch story that ran in the Australian media across The Sydney Morning Herald, The Age, Brisbane Times, Canberra Times and WA Today because it had all the right ingredients.
 Oh and these guys used our kit to make it happen, so you can too!

 Ingredients check list: